 The Construction Workforce Registration System (CWRS) is an online portal for CoreTrade and Multi-skilling registration and the renewal of Direct R1 eligibility.

-ORV allows you to register the workers for Identity Verification and check your registration status online.
+OTMS allows you to register the workers for Identity Verification and to check your registration status online.

 Lift and escalator owners, contractors and Specialist Professional Engineers (SPEs) can apply for and view applications for Permit to Operate (PTO) here.